themirrazz/subtitles/README.md

 ### Watch on DVDs
 > [!IMPORTANT]
-> This method requires a compatible DVD.
+> This method requires a compatible DVD drive.

 > [!CAUTION]
 > Make sure the DVD was purchased from a trusted source.
 DVDs on places like eBay and Temu can really be illegal pirate copies of the media.